ranshaa05/WaifuLabs-Bot/README.md

 # WaifuLabs Bot
-Fully-featured Discord bot that goes through www.WaifuLabs.com
+Fully-featured Discord bot that crawls through www.WaifuLabs.com and fetches a waifu!

 ---
-This is my first Discord bot/Python program.
+Note: This is my first Discord bot/Python program.
 Hope you like it! 😃